 Yesterday, we read how Buckeye Pipeline Co., got whupped by local tree owner Bob Pichulo.
 And that was no mean feat.
 Buckeye is not just a couple of guys in a rusty Reading work truck.
-Instead, it is a subsidiary of Buckeye Partner, L.P. a master limited partnership that in turn is owned by IFM Investors, a global fund manager owned by 27 Australian pension funds.
+Instead, it is a subsidiary of Buckeye Partners, L.P. a master limited partnership that in turn is owned by IFM Investors, a global fund manager owned by 27 Australian pension funds.
 The IFM bought Buckeye in 2019 in a deal valued at $10.3 billion.
 At the time, Buckeye had prior year revenue of $4 billion and about $400 million in net income.
 Buckeye’s assets included 6,000 miles of pipeline, with over 100 delivery locations and 115 liquid petroleum products terminals with aggregate tank capacity of over 118 million barrels, and a network of marine terminals located primarily in the East and Gulf Coast regions of the United States, as well as in the Caribbean.

 So Bob was a problem, but not much of one.
 Or it would not have been if Buckeye had just gone ahead and cut down the 13 maple trees, and paid the $50,000 Bob’s expert said the trees were worth.
 Buckeye would have had the clear view and open space it wanted for the pipeline.
+Cut the check, Buckeye.
 It’s only money.

 Injunctions are extraordinary remedies, generally reserved for cases where the harm is irreparable, that is, not compensable with dollars.